JasonYu116/Prototype-RSA-Encryption/README.md

 rsa.c: This contains the implementation of the RSA library.
 rsa.h: This specifies the interface for the RSA library.
 Makefile: builds and cleans the files needed to run in the assignment.
 README.md: contains the program documentation and information regarding file specification.
 This also lists any potencial bugs as well as program options and instructions to run the program.
-DESIGN.pdf: describes and contains the pseudocode as well as blueprint in regards to planning and thinking process for how the progrogram was appraoched and designed.
-It allows for others to understand and follow how to program the assignment as well.
-WRITEUP.pdf: describes the commands used in the assigment and an explanation for the thinkign and planning process of the assignment as well as discussion on the steps used for each file

 ## Building
 Run the following to build the encrypt, decrypt, and keygen executables